MinaFarid1/MinaFarid1/README.md

 Hi, I’m Mina Farid.
-A data scientist and an enthusiastic AI engineer.
+A software developer and an enthusiastic Machine Learning engineer.

 You could contact me at mina.awad.ai@gmail.com